-National Security Advisor (NSA) Ajit Doval on Wednesday spoke with top global security officials.
-The talks came hours after India struck nine terror camps in Pakistan and Pakistan-occupied Jammu and Kashmir (PoJK) under ‘Operation Sindoor’.
+National Security Advisor Ajit Doval spoke with top global security officials on Wednesday, just hours after India carried out airstrikes on nine terror camps in Pakistan and Pakistan-occupied Jammu and Kashmir (PoJK) under ‘Operation Sindoor’.

 The strikes hit targets in Bahawalpur, Sialkot, Kotli, Muzaffarabad, and Barnala.
 These camps trained terrorists linked to the 2008 Mumbai attacks and the 2023 Poonch attack.